NorskRegnesentral/nao-remote/README.md

 and pyzmq in the doc directory.

-In the past, the remote has run and worked with the Python 3 installed on NAO6 and modules installed from its pip, but this has not been tested for a while.
+In the past, the remote has run and worked with the Python 3 installed on NAO v6 and modules installed from its pip, but this has not been tested for a while.
 You can use [remote_control/nao_server/requirements.txt](remote_control/nao_server/requirements.txt) in this case.

-If you do not have a NAO, you can use still run the server and get a webpage up to test, but you will not be able to run the client part.
+If you do not have a NAO, you can use still run the server and get a web page up to test, but you will not be able to run the client part.
 See [Testing without a NAO](#testing-without-a-nao).